October 23, 2018

 Prostate cancer is a disease that unfortunately, many men suffer from.
-There are countless myths surrounding prostate cancer, most of which are complete inaccurate.
+There are countless myths surrounding prostate cancer, most of which are completely inaccurate.
 If you believe that you may have prostate cancer consult your doctor immediately, and if not, be sure to have regular prostate exams as part of your wellness routine.

 Prostate cancer is often thought of as a disease that only old men get.
 This isn’t true though.
 Although the majority of suffers are over the age of 65, it’s not highly uncommon that men under 40 could develop the disease as well.
 It’s also crucially important that you get regular prostate exams, just because you don’t have symptoms doesn’t mean that you don’t have prostate cancer.
 Prostate cancer is actually one of the most common cancers that appears without any signs or symptoms, and can only be detected by a routine check-up.